 Piper Computer Kit

 The Piper Computer Kit 2 is a near-perfect learning tool to get children into coding and real-world electronics.
 The only real downside is the price.
-The kit is worth the $299 price tag (though you can get it for $249 at time of writing from Piper's site or Amazon as a launch promotion), but it’s a shame that there isn’t a lower-cost version without the wooden shell or screen that you can plug into your own monitor, much like Kano sells a version of its Computer Kit Touch without the Touchscreen for half the price.
+The kit is worth the $299 price tag (from Piper's site or Amazon US; UK customers will have to pay an extra $75 international shipping), but it’s a shame that there isn’t a lower-cost version without the wooden shell or screen that you can plug into your own monitor, much like Kano sells a version of its Computer Kit Touch without the Touchscreen for half the price.

 The Raspberry Pi-based Piper Computer Kit requires kids to build their first computer using a real engineering blueprint.
 Expect it to take a couple of hours, so it's not a straight-out-of-the-box experience.
 And it's not meant to be easy.
 That's the point.